ScottFeichter/node-essentials-scott/assignments/assignment5-sqlintro.md

 After the ON clause, you GROUP BY customer_id and ORDER BY the customer_name.
 Note that you have two customer_id columns after the join, one being customers.customer_id and the other being t.customer_id, so you have to fully qualify your references to customer_id.
 Return the following columns: the customer name and the AVG of the total_price as average_order_price.

 Once you have this running in sqlcommand, add the statement to assignment5-sql.txt.
-Run the jest test until the second test completes.
+Run the tdd test until the second test completes.

 ### **Task 3: Creating a New Order**